 To address these issues, the parties negotiated the Phase-In Agreement.
 National Grid filed the Phase-In Agreement with the New York PSC for approval of its state-jurisdictional provisions on September 29, 2011.
 (This was the latest date on which National Grid could file with the New York PSC in order to obtain its approval of the PhaseIn Agreement by January 1, 2012.)
-We are also filing the implementing amendments to SA 1742 proposed herein, with the Commission, with a requested effective date of January 1, 2012.9 The Phase-In Agreement and this filing are supported by NYPA, which is the transmission customer for RP delivery service, as well as by PEP and MI on behalf of industrial and commercial customers that receive allocations of RP.
+We are also filing with the Commission the implementing amendments to SA 1743 proposed herein, with a requested effective date of January 1, 2012.
+The Phase-In Agreement and this filing are supported by NYPA, which is the transmission customer for EP delivery service, as well as by the PEP and MI groups of industrial and commercial customers that receive allocations of EP.

-The amendments for which Commission approval is sought herein will allow SA 1742 to implement, in part, the initial stage of the transition mechanism contemplated by the Phase-In Agreement.
+The amendments for which Commission approval is sought herein will allow SA 1743 to implement, in part, the initial stage of the transition mechanism contemplated by the Phase-In Agreement.10

-The Commission earlier this year accepted some additional minor changes to RS 19, as well as its redesignation as a SA 1742.
-Letter Order, June 24, 2011, Docket No. ER11-3465-000.
+The Commission earlier this year accepted some additional minor changes to RS 159, as well as its redesignation as a SA 1743.
+Letter Order, June 24, 2011, Docket No. ER11-3476-000.

-National Grid is also filing with the Commission separately today amendments to another service agreement, SA 1743, also intended to implement the Phase-In Agreement.
+National Grid is also filing with the Commission separately today amendments to another service agreement, SA 1742, intended to implement the Phase-In Agreement.